Transport in Bermuda: Private cars and taxis

-Cars were not allowed in Bermuda until 1946.
+Although exception was made for the armed forces during the Second World War, motor vehicles, including private cars, were banned from Bermuda's public roads until 1946, when motor taxis were permitted as the tourism industry restarted following the war, with the general ban on motor vehicles lifted in 1948.
 Today, Bermuda has a large number of private cars, almost one for every two inhabitants; however, only residents are allowed to drive them.
 This is largely because, with close to 300,000 visitors a year, allowing car rental on one of the world's most densely populated islands would quickly bring traffic to a standstill, as well as bankrupt the island's taxi industry.
 Car prices are much higher than in the United States, Canada, and Europe, due to heavy import duties, and residents are also limited to one car per household.
 The size of cars is also restricted (due to the narrow and winding roads on Bermuda), meaning that many models popular in the United States, Canada, and Europe are not available in Bermuda.
 Only the Governor and Premier are exempt from these restrictions.

 Visitors may only rent small two-seat electric cars or low-power motor scooters; there are no other rental vehicles available; they may also use the extensive public bus system, or take taxis.
 The highest speed limit anywhere on the island is 35 km/h (approximately 22 mph), and it is lower in built-up and other congested areas.